laraluys/MLOps4ECM_day1/Monitoring/prometheus-grafana.md

 <img src="images/addprometheusconnection.png"  />

 Just search for prometheus and then add the Prometheus data source.
-This will open this page.
+This will open the following page.

 <img src="images/addprometheusconnection4.png"  />